shopsys/shopsys/UPGRADE-14.0.md

         -   column `description_tsvector` on table `product_domains`
         -   column `fulltext_tsvector` on table `product_domains`
         -   column `name_tsvector` on table `product_translations`
     -   see #project-base-diff to update your project

+-   improve products editing in GrapesJS ([#3008](https://github.com/shopsys/shopsys/pull/3008))

+    -   see #project-base-diff to update your project

 -   replace ElasticsearchIndexException usage with separate Exceptions for each use case ([#3003](https://github.com/shopsys/shopsys/pull/3003))